Sarah McLachlan: Sarah McLachlan School of Music

-ASPCA
+ASPCA and PETA

 McLachlan supported the American Society for the Prevention of Cruelty to Animals by appearing in advertisements.
-She filmed a two-minute advertisement for the organization which featured her song "Angel".
-The advertisement's imagery of shelter animals mixed with the soundtrack and McLachlan's simple appeal for donations has raised $30 million for the ASPCA since it began to air in 2006, which allowed the organization to air appeals in higher profile prime-time cable ad slots; subsequently the organization produced a new ad for the 2008 holiday season featuring McLachlan appealing for the ASPCA over her Wintersong performance of "Silent Night", and a new ad with her was released in January 2009 featuring the song "Answer".
-In 2012, McLachlan wrote a letter on behalf of PETA to then-Canadian Prime Minister Stephen Harper, protesting that country's annual seal hunt.
+In 2006, she filmed a two-minute advertisement for the organization, which featured her song "Angel".
+The advertisement's imagery of shelter animals, mixed with the soundtrack and McLachlan's simple appeal for donations, has raised $30 million for the ASPCA, which the organization used to air appeals in higher-profile prime-time ad slots.
+The ASPCA produced a new ad for the 2008 holiday season featuring McLachlan appealing for the ASPCA over her Wintersong performance of "Silent Night", and a new ad with her was released in January 2009 featuring the song "Answer".
+While the spots brought McLachlan an entirely new audience, she became concerned that she was being seen as a "sad artist"; to offset that, she began to parody herself in widely-viewed ads.
 During Super Bowl XLVIII on February 3, 2014, McLachlan parodied her ASPCA appeals in an Audi commercial featuring a "Doberhuahua" dog gnawing on the neck of her guitar.
-She would also do another parody of these appeals on Super Bowl LVII on February 12, 2023, this time for a commercial for Busch Light.
+She did another parody on Super Bowl LVII on February 12, 2023, this time in a commercial for Busch Light.
+In 2022, McLachlan again spoofed the ASPCA commercials by doing a promotional spot for the shopping app Bolt.
+In return, Bolt donated $50,000. to the ASPCA.

+In 2011, McLachlan wrote a private letter on behalf of PETA to Canada’s minister of international trade, urging him to take action in the World Trade Organization's hearings on Canada's seal hunt.
+In 2012, also on behalf of PETA, she wrote to then-Prime Minister Stephen Harper, asking him to end the seal hunt.